 - 1 tablespoon minced garlic

-Close lid and turn vent to sealed.
+- Close the lid and turn the vent to the closed (sealed) position.

 - Set Cook Time BASED on Size of the Largest Chicken Breast (The cook time is for what each chicken breast weighs--not what the TOTAL weight is)Small Chicken Breast (6-ounce chicken breasts) set time for 6 minutes on high pressure for fresh/ 10 minutes on high pressure for frozenMedium Chicken Breast (8-ounce chicken breasts) set time for 7 minutes on high pressure for fresh/11 minutes on high pressure for frozenLarge Chicken Breast (10-ounce chicken breasts) set time for 8 minutes on high pressure for fresh/12 minutes on high pressure for frozen

 - Once the cooking time has elapsed, allow the pressure to release naturally on its own for at least 10 minutes.
 Then do a quick release of pressure if needed.